CristyB09/Sign_Language_Translator_into_Text_and_Speech/README.md

 Various software’s libraries have been adopted in the purpose of developing this sign language detection system.
 PyTorch is one of the most popular and widely used deep learning frameworks.
 It provides facilities for training models with reduced precision, models which can then be exported to be optimized in TensorRT.
 It is estimated that TensorRT can deliver performance advantages of 40X compared to CPU-only platforms during inference, and it is built using trained neural network models.
 To develop this system, Python was chosen as the programming language.

-Software used for this project
+Software used for this project:

-Description 	Version

     Nvidia Jetpack 	4.6
     Ubuntu	18.04 LTS